zacode11/political-issue-search/README.md

 # The size will be less than 20 if there are not 20 relevant results.
 # Each list entry will be formatted as follows: "Document_name: document_content"
 ```
+Note: This method will not function properly if the *politiciandataset* folder is not in the same directory.
+If the folder is not in the directory, first run the **create_dataset** command.